| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 would be better written as

-The iram function provides almost all of the capability of
+function provides almost all of the capability of

 ARPACK.
 However, it is a relatively low-level function and requires